mkirchner/hamt/README.md

 ### Conceptual structure

+A hash array mapped trie forms an *n*-ary tree.
-Hash array mapped tries are n-ary trees with 2 different node types for internal and leaf nodes.
-Internal nodes can point to other internal nodes or leaf nodes and only the latter hold actual pointers to the data.
+The types are different between internal and leaf nodes: the children of internal nodes can either be internal or leaf nodes and only the leaf nodes hold actual data (or pointers to that data).

-The position of a leaf node within the tree is governed by the hash of its key.

-1. *hash* trees, i.e. they use the *hash* of a key, interpreted as a sequence of bits, to detetermine the location of the leaf node in which to store the actual key and value;
+The tree itself is a *hash tree*, i.e. it uses the *hash* of a key i.e. it uses the *hash* of a key, interpreted as a sequence of bits, to detetermine the location of the leaf node in which to store the actual key and value.
-2. *array-mapped*, i.e.

-Structurally, HAMTs are [hash trees][wiki_hash_tree] that combine favorable characteristics of [hash tables][wiki_hash_table] and array mapped [tries][wiki_trie], namely almost hash table-like time complexity guarantees[[1]][bagwell_00_ideal] (O(log<sub>32</sub>n)) and economic use of memory.
+The implementation makes use of *array mapping*: instead of storing *n* pointers to children in each internal node, the parent node stores a bitmap that indicates which children are present and the actual node only allocates the memory required to refer to its children.
+This simultaneously makes the data structure more memory efficient and cache-friendly.

 ### Foundational data structures